claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 - At the end of the test: `return Verifier.Verify(myStringResult);`
 - What's produced is a "verified" file rather than an "approved" file - that you work with at the end
 - There's a Resharper plugin that will give you new resharper context menu items for Accept and Compare - makes it easier to work with output files.

+#### Combination Approvals

+- Demoed by Emily [here](https://www.youtube.com/watch?v=zyM2Ep28ED8&t=400s) (timestamp 6:40)
+    - You can test different combinations of values
+    - Instead of just calling one function with one set of inputs / outputs, you can pass in arrays of values and ask it to test all combinations